captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## MARILYN:
 You oughta be—this one’s the real deal, Ren, the complete package, and when have you ever heard me say that?

+---

 That scene in the bar where he catches the glint off her earring as she’s dancing and he flashes back to the two of them setting that old house on fire?
 Woof.

+---

 I tell you what: I got chills just reading it!

 ---

 ## REN:
 That’s great.
 Thanks.

+---

-(Marilyn’s cell phone begins to ring.
-Ren gestures for her to take the call.
-Marilyn instead silences the phone and drops it into her bag.
-Beat.)
+(Marilyn’s cell phone begins to ring)

 ---